benshafat/patch-verse/README.md

 # patch-verse

-This code was worked on as a side-project, trying to implement the Adversarial Patch algorithmfor attacking image classification models.
+This code was worked on as part of a home-exam, trying to implement the Adversarial Patch algorithm for attacking image classification models.

-It was based off https://github.com/jhayes14/adversarial-patch
+The core of the code here is the code in https://github.com/jhayes14/adversarial-patch

+The code assumes you have an imagenet directory setup for image sampling.
+See the original project for details.

 Code improvements:
-	* Lots of code-smell fixes
+	* Lots of code-smell & bug fixes
 	* Object oriented implementation
-	* Prevented repeat calls to classifier on images we already know were misclassified in original

-Bug fixes: